-- Imaging a right answer and getting thrown when it is not among the choices - Choosing an answer that did not fit the situation - Using the goals in your clinical setting.
+- Imaging a right answer and getting thrown when it is not among the choices

+- Over thinking question/answers

+- Choosing an answer that did

+- not fit the situation

+- Using the goals in your clinical setting.
 Focus on national goals.

 Take a Practice Test - Learn how to "work" test questions